vanilophp/docs/contributions.md

 ## Pull Requests

-As of v0.5, please submit all PRs to the `master` branch only.
+Please submit all PRs to the `master` branch only.

 ### Coding Style